Git-Backed Content

 Protocol = https

-Connect can also use Git credentials for github.com, gitlab.com, and bitbucket.com to restore R packages from private Git repositories hosted on those services.
+Connect can also use Git credentials for github.com, gitlab.com, and bitbucket.org to restore R packages from private Git repositories hosted on those services.
 See the section on using private R packages from private Git repositories for details.

 Note